oqtane/oqtane.docs/src/pages/manuals/content/page-management.md

 ### Permissions

-- **View**: Controls which user roles can see the page, based on settings in the admin dashboard’s [role management feature](../site/role-management.md).
+- **View**: Controls which user roles can see the page, based on settings in the admin dashboard's [role management feature](../site/role-management.md).
 - **Edit**: Grants specified roles permission to edit pages using the [content editor](content-editor.md).
 - **Specific Users**: Custom permissions can be assigned to individual users.